AmolShelke2/e-commerce-website/README.md

 # E-commerce website

-A E-commerce website created with HTML CSS and JavaScript.
+An E-commerce website created with HTML CSS and JavaScript.

 # Tech stack used